-Learn What a Retail District Manager Does
+Duties and Qualifications of a Retail District Manager

 The function of the district manager is to oversee the overall operation of retail stores within an assigned territory or district.
 The district manager is tasked with ensuring the various retail stores are running smoothly and that the stores meet their sales goals.
 Individual store managers are usually interviewed and hired by the district manager.
 This position typically reports to senior management at the company.

 District managers are usually hired from within the ranks of top-performing retail stores.
 Knowing the company and how things operate at the store level are good training for someone who's going to oversee multiple stores.
-To be effective as a district manager, in addition to some managerial training, one should have good people skills.
-Communication is key for someone who will oversee and manage many people in different stores.
+To be effective as a district manager, in addition to some managerial training, one should have excellent people skills.
+Communication is vital for someone who will oversee and manage many people in different stores.

 Key Responsibilities of a District Manager

 Effective district managers are well-trained merchants with a thorough understanding of retail aesthetics and customers.
 They possess strong analytical skills and are good problem solvers.
 District managers hire, train and develop their management teams.
 Other responsibilities include ensuring district-wide customer satisfaction and product quality while managing the territory's financial performance and managing safety and security within the district.

 This might include assisting store managers with hiring and may at some point involve firing a store manager if the company decides it's necessary.

 Since a district manager is responsible for a large geographical area, the job usually involves a fair amount of travel, usually several times a week at least.
 Anyone who wants to be a district manager should be able to handle long hours on the road or in the air, depending on the size of their territory.